Harry Styles Breaks Records In Just 19 Minutes With ‘Sign Of The Times’: Is He The 1D Member To Beat?

 Harry Styles has staged his much-awaited comeback with the release of his internet-breaking first single, “Sign of the Times.”
 As one would have thought, the first few minutes into the song’s launch already allowed the One Direction member to hit a milestone.

 Styles only needed 19 minutes to hit the top spot on iTunes in the United States.
-“Sign of the Times” now stands as the fastest track to hit number one, overtaking Adele with her record of 50 minutes.
+“Sign of the Times” now stands as the fastest track to hit No. 1, overtaking Adele with her record of 50 minutes.

 #HarryStyles has broken Adele's record for the fastest song to reach #1 on U.S. iTunes. #SignOfTheTimes hit #1 in all of NINETEEN MINUTES! pic.twitter.com/uvoRDcIKUo